 Facilities Management Company (FMC) Board of Managers

-Shery is a native Texan who grew up in Midland, obtained her BBA in marketing from Texas Tech University and her MBA with a concentration in finance from University of Texas at Arlington (UTA).
+Shery is a native Texan who grew up in Midland, Texas, and obtained her B.B.A. in marketing from Texas Tech University and M.B.A. with a concentration in finance from University of Texas at Arlington (UTA).
 She was initiated into Beta Tau Chapter (Texas Tech) and served as the standards chairwoman.

 Upon graduating from UTA, Shery began her banking career with NorthPark National Bank and continued with Comerica Bank after NorthPark was acquired.
 She has more than 35 years of banking experience in North Texas and with Comerica.
 Shery is a line lender and alternate group manager for the North Texas office of Commercial Real Estate for Comerica in Dallas, Texas.
 Prior to joining the real estate group in 1991, she was a middle market lender.

-She is actively involved in her community serving as the United Way Market Chair and leadership chair for Comerica Bank, Texas and more than eight years as a member of the Financial Education Grant Panel for the United Way of Metropolitan Dallas.
-She has served in multiple positions with The Real Estate Council (TREC) and its foundation.
-She just rolled off her position on the Environmental Conservation Commission for the Town of Flower Mound.
+She is actively involved in her community serving as the United Way market chair and leadership chair for Comerica Bank, Texas, and more than eight years as a member of the Financial Education Grant Panel for the United Way of Metropolitan Dallas.
+She served in multiple positions with The Real Estate Council (TREC) and its foundation, as well as the Environmental Conservation Commission for the Town of Flower Mound.
 She currently serves on the Finance Committee for Flower Mound United Methodist Church.

-Shery was interested in serving on the FMC Board or Managers in order to share her knowledge of construction and real estate management, help grow the Sorority and give back to the organization that provided her with many life-long friendships.
-She attended the Convention 2018, in Dallas, Texas.
+Shery was interested in serving on the Facilities Management Company (FMC) Board or Managers in order to share her knowledge of construction and real estate management, help grow the Sorority and give back to the organization that provided her with many life-long friendships.
+She attended Convention 2018, in Dallas, Texas.
 She hopes to help guide the organization as it grows and navigates the changing political landscape regarding sororities on college campuses.

 Megan Smiley Wick (Washington State)| email